keren5005/alertmanager/README.md

 <div style="background-color:#f0f0f0; padding:10px; border-radius:5px;">
 <h4>Introduction</h4>
-<p>This repository contains the Alertmanager setup for Metarmost.
+<p>Here are the Alertmanager setup for Metarmost.
 Below are the steps to clone the repository, build the project, and run the Alertmanager, as well as instructions for sending alerts using Postman.</p>

 <h4>Setup Instructions</h4>
 <ol>